ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 {: #upgrading-api}
 {: api}

-Similar to provisioning through the API, you need to complete [the necessary steps to use the resource controller API](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=api#provision-controller-api) before you can use it to upgrade from a backup.
+Similar to provisioning through the API, you must complete [the necessary steps to use the resource controller API](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=api#provision-controller-api) before you can use it to upgrade from a backup.
 Then, send the API a POST request.
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
-You also supply the version and backup ID.
+Also supply the version and backup ID.
 The new deployment has the same memory and disk allocation as the source deployment at the time of the backup.

 ```sh
 curl -X POST   https://resource-controller.cloud.ibm.com/v2/resource_instances   -H 'Authorization: Bearer <>'   -H 'Content-Type: application/json'     -d '{